 - Setting up a durable power of attorney

-Management and Wealth Transfer Planning for Ranchers
+Sustaining the Legacy: Management & Wealth Transfer Planning for Ranchers

 SDSU Extension created Sustaining the Legacy: Management and Wealth Transfer Planning for Ranchers to assist producers in South Dakota as they plan their estate.